For many Australians, the cost of covering specialist medical care has become the biggest cause for concern when they become unwell or are injured.

 Gap-cover schemes will cap or eliminate out-of-pocket costs.
 It is definitely worth talking about with your specialist.

 Defence Health’s Access Gap program is a benefit that can reduce or eliminate your out-of-pocket costs.
-Get a quote on our website or call us on 1800 335 425 for more information.
+Don’t have hospital insurance?
+You might be eligible to join Defence Health and access great value health insurance.
+Get a quote or call us on 1800 335 425.